 - Whiskey (Just use your favorite for sipping!)

 While this isn't an entirely new type of cocktail, I first combined whiskey and champagne on a whim last New Year's Eve and fell in love.
 Since then, I've played with different elements like bitters, lemonade, etc. and landed on the version you see here.
 The result is perfect, in my opinion, but this whiskey champagne cocktail is not for the faint of heart.
 It's beyond lit (hence the name "three lit") and will get you there pretty quick!
-That's because there's no mixer or ice diluting the three boozy ingredients in it, which are whiskey (I used Johnnie Walker Black blended scotch but feel free to do you–here are other options), dry champagne, and a splash of raspberry liqueur–Chambord, specifically.
+That's because there's no mixer or ice diluting the three boozy ingredients in it, which are whiskey (I used a blended scotch here but also love Uncle Nearest 1856 in this cocktail.
+Here are other options), dry champagne, and a splash of raspberry liqueur--Chambord, specifically.

 A lot of whiskey champagne cocktails are made with bourbon, which is also a great combo.
 If that sounds good to you, too, this bubbly bourbon cocktail is another recipe you might want to check out!
 As y'all might know, whiskey is my liquor of choice.
 If you run into me out at a bar, I'm likely sipping it neat, with club soda or, if I'm feeling something fruity, a splash of Chambord.

 Last thing: are y'all whiskey fans or no?
 Let me know in the comments below AND, if not, tell me what kind of spirits you want to see me work with.
-I'd love to create more of exactly what you're looking for. 🙂 Thanks for reading!
+I'd love to create more of exactly what you're looking for. 🙂 Sharing is caring so be sure to pin this strong champagne cocktail and follow me over on Pinterest.
+Thanks for reading!